marczahn/pragmatic-dependency-injection-in-go/README.md

     // ...
 }
 ~~~
 Isn't this simple?
-You are absolutely free to handle your dependencies.
+You are absolutely free to handle your dependency creation.

 One more thing: I am coming from the PHP corner and since meanwhile it is mostly used
 oop style I love encapsulation.